 The second day of the Khmer New Year is called Virak Wanabat or “Day of Giving”.
 On this day, Cambodians bring gifts to their parents, grandparents, and elders.
 They visit the temples to receive blessings from monks and provide gifts to the less fortunate.

 Almost everything is closed on this day, but hotels host events for wanderers like us.
 So, for us, this day meant traditional Cambodian food served up street-food style in the backyard of a ritzy hotel.

 The crispy rice balls bursting with palm sugar were my favorite for eating, but it was much more fun to watch the preparation of banh chav (crepes) as the light egg pancakes were stuffed full of minced pork and topped with vegetables straight from the market.

 Down on the always lively Pub Street, things had a much more raucous feel.
 It was clear that the water-fight situation had escalated from this…

 …to over-loaded trucks roamed the streets with people piled in the back – all armed with water guns.
 Everywhere you looked there was a “militia” ready to strike!

-It is light-hearted fun but, as we were unarmed, we quickly retreated to the safety of our Airbnb where our hosts were still singing karaoke and sipping Angkor Beer in the yard.
+It is light-hearted fun but, as we were unarmed, we quickly retreated to the safety of our flat where our hosts were still singing karaoke and sipping Angkor Beer in the yard.

 The third day of the Khmer New Year is called Leung Sakk or “New Beginnings.
 Cambodians go to the temples in the morning to perform cleansing ceremonies.
 Statues are washed and the feet of monks and elders are cleansed.